goncalves-lab/hyde/teaching.md

 title: Teaching and Talks
 ---

-Angela often gives research talks and teaches in specialised courses on linear mixed models and analysis of high-throughput sequencing data, most recently:
+Angela often gives research talks and teaches in specialised courses on linear models and analysis of high-throughput sequencing data, most recently:

 ### Talks